-- The formula above still determines the first 8 opponents.
+- The 8-game rotation formula determines the first 8 opponents (same as before).

-OR, there are other flex options available with Game 9 as well.
-For instance, instead of additional permanent opponents, Game 9 can be structured to create up to four Nearly-permanents that you play 3 out of every 4 years.
-Possible scenarios include:
+OTHER VARIATIONS: There are other ways you could use the 9th game.
+For instance, instead of adding 4th & 5th permanent opponents, Game 9 could be structured to create up to four Nearly-Permanents who play 3 out of 4 years.
+Variations include:

-- Option D: another option is to make the 9th game an NFL-style strength-of-schedule equalizing game based on prior year standings.
+- Option D: You could make the 9th game an NFL-style strength-of-schedule equalizing game based on prior year standings.
 But personally I much prefer having additional permanents &/or near-permanents).

-All these options keep the original 8-game, 2-year rotation through all schools intact, with 2 round-robin divisions each year.
+All these game 9 options start with the original 8-game, 2-year rotation through all schools, and have 2 round-robin divisions each year.

 The pods, divisions, and rotation formula all boil down to one simple football schedule for a complete 2-year cycle.
-The team-by-team schedule shown below is identical to the one at the top of the page, but presented in spreadsheet form (instead of helmets), with labels for further clarity.
+Here is the Team-by-Team 8-game schedule again, this time presented in spreadsheet form (instead of helmets) with labels for further clarity.
 You can see each team plays its permanents annually and rotates the whole conference every two years.

-- Note – the 9th game is not listed here, since those pairings can be hand-picked and are not dependent on the rotation formula.
+- A hypothetical 9th game is not shown there, since those pairings would be hand-picked and are not dependent on the rotation formula.

 Schedules by Division:

 And finally, here again are the same complete 8-game schedules from the Division perspective.
-You can see that round-robin play is maintained each year in the two divisions. (division games are bold/gray).
+You can see that round-robin play is maintained each year in the two divisions. (division games are shaded):

 The concept works!
 Each year we have two divisions with full round-robin play, major rivalries played annually, and rotating through the entire conference in 2 years on on 8 game schedule (or 9).